Colombian peace process: Exploratory meetings

 In February 2012, as a first public 'gesture of peace', the FARC announced by communiqué that it would henceforth proscribe the practice of extortive kidnappings, which it had 'legalized' by its ley 002 in 2000.

-In August 2012, former President Álvaro Uribe, who had become the leading critic of Santos' administration, affirmed that the government was negotiating with the FARC in the Cuba; claims which were denied by defence minister Juan Carlos Pinzón and foreign minister María Ángela Holguín.
-However, on August 27, TeleSUR broke the news that the government and the FARC were on the verge of announcing the signature of an agreement to begin formal peace negotiations, and President Santos later confirmed the information.
+In August 2012, former President Álvaro Uribe, who had become the leading critic of Santos' administration, affirmed that the government was negotiating with the FARC in the Cuba; claims which were denied by defence minister Juan Carlos Pinzón and María Ángela Holguín, who was serving as Colombia’s Minister of Foreign Affairs, was instrumental in managing Colombia’s diplomatic engagement with guarantor countries, particularly Cuba and Norway.
+Holguín also worked to defuse early criticisms of the negotiations and provided critical political support to President Santos’ strategy.
+Scholars and activists such as María Emma Wills, a prominent political scientist and advisor to Colombia's National Center for Historical Memory(NCHM), played a key role in shaping the evolving discourse on victims’ rights and gender inclusion in the peace process.
+Wills' work laid the groundwork for the eventual incorporation of a Gender Sub-Commission in the formal peace negotiations, which ensured that issues like sexual violence, women’s political participation, and reparations were explicitly addressed in the final accord.
+Her academic and policy contributions helped push the peace process beyond traditional security and political concerns, centering human dignity, justice, and inclusion as core principles.

 In a televised address on September 4, Santos announced the signature of a 'general agreement' setting the rules and agenda for peace negotiations.
 He stressed that "past mistakes will not be repeated" by not demilitarizing any territory, not suspending military operations and by holding the peace negotiations outside of Colombia with international support.